 If you’ve ever been involved in Oregon probate, you know that it can be a long and complicated process.
-The time needed can vary significantly – a simple case might require weeks or months, while a more difficult case might drag on for years.
+The time needed can vary significantly – a simple case might require a few months, while a more difficult case might drag on for years.
 This can be frustrating for the people involved.

 Here’s a look at why the probate process can take a long time and how you can shorten the amount of time required.